 The science of love has often been regarded with disdain: a fringe field pockmarked with wild-eyed romantics, unverifiable theories and desperate women.
 Boy, were we wrong.

-Possibly one of the greatest errors of the past 50 years was discard love on the trash heap of culture, along with books and modesty.
+Possibly one of the greatest errors of the past 50 years was to discard love on the trash heap of culture, along with books and modesty.
 Contrary to the myth peddled by most media nowadays, sex without love is like getting glasses when you could get laser surgery.

 Love has been abused by society; for humans rarely suffer what is unquantifiable without retaliation.
 In this case, love was administered an above-average dose of mockery and contempt.
 Only now do we have the technology to elucidate the puzzling truths of this very human pursuit.

-We will assess the basic function of attachment for our species (and others), from an evolutionary and medical perspective, building on findings in the fields of neuroscience, psychology and ethnology.
+We will assess the basic function of attachment for our species (and others) from an evolutionary and medical perspective, building on findings in the fields of neuroscience, psychology and ethnology.

-Our focus will target two primary manifestations of love that are both anchored in one reality: romantic love and parental love, for they both belong to one higher aim: the perpetuation of our species.
+Our study will target two primary manifestations of love that are both anchored in one reality: romantic love and parental love, for they both belong to one higher aim: the perpetuation of our species.

 1. Evolution made love possible

 Not only do we not lay eggs, but we behave completely differently with our young.
-Reptiles tend to ignore (and occasionally eat) their offspring, but our limbic system has us primed for interaction, communication and nurturance.
+Reptiles tend to ignore (and occasionally eat) their offspring, whereas our limbic system has us primed for interaction, communication and nurturance.